TheAtomicOption/bronzeman/README.md

 NOTE:
  1. WHEN THE PLUGIN IS ENABLED ALL ITEMS IN YOUR INVENTORY/EQUIPMENT AND BANK WILL BE "UNLOCKED".
     a.
-To prevent this from occuring it is reccommended you either start a new lvl-3 account or clear your inventory/equipment and bank before
+To prevent this from occuring it is recommended you either start a new lvl-3 account or clear your inventory/equipment and bank before
         using the plugin by trading your items over (defeats the bronze-man grind).

 Features: